lshpaner/CEEM585_Supervised_Learning_Techniques_in_R/code/CEEM585_Project_Shpaner_Leonid.md

 <br>

-<font color="blue"> A generalized linear model is fitted accordingly, a
-column of predictions is appended to the dataframe, and a cutoff value is determined accordingly.
-Individual 5 has unacceptable/unsatisfactory performance, and the model predicts the same with a probability of 0.471, which is below the cutoff of 0.737. </font>
+**A generalized linear model is fitted accordingly, a column of predictions is appended to the dataframe, and a cutoff value is determined accordingly.
+Individual 5 has unacceptable/unsatisfactory performance, and the model predicts the same with a probability of 0.471, which is below the cutoff of 0.737.**

 ``` r
 # Fit a regression model